skienzmatishun/rippreport/content/p/scumbag/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Tom Albritton in a suit stands above four men covering their eyes, surrounded by floating dollar bills and lollipops against a gray background
+summary: Ethics Director Tom Albritton pocketed over a hundred thousand dollars in private trust money meant for needy scholarship students to pay his own children's college bills.
+Official court filings and bank records detail a calculated scheme to hide scholarship recipient names from the public.
+See how the state’s top watchdog transformed a public trust into his family's personal piggy bank.
 ---
 Stealing from children is almost always a criminal act and can involve serious legal consequences.
 If you suspect someone is stealing from children, it is critical to report it to the proper authorities.